 - Last but not least, claims of sexual harassment will rarely be subject to summary dismissal as a judge or jury needs to know all the facts of a particular case as well as hear live testimony before making the final decision as opposed to making a decision based solely on the written statements given by the plaintiff and defendant.

-Other than that, employers in Los Angeles and elsewhere in California will no longer be able to discourage employees from filing sexual harassment claims by conditioning a pay raise, bonus, or other employment benefits by requiring an employee to sign a release confirming that he or she has no open sexual harassment or other claim under the FEHA.
+Other than that, employers in Los Angeles and elsewhere in California will no longer be able to discourage employees from filing sexual harassment claims by conditioning a pay raise, bonus, or other employment benefits by requiring an employee to sign a release confirming that he or she has no open sexual harassment or other claims under the FEHA.

 After more than a year since the first wave of sexual harassment claims in Hollywood and all across the United States have taken America by the storm, workplaces all across California will have to abide by the new sexual harassment laws in 2019.
 Although the new laws make it easier to file a claim with the FEHA, it is still highly advised to be legally represented by a Los Angeles sexual harassment attorney at JML Law.
 Call at 818-610-8800 to get a free consultation.